 Find a technology partner

 There is a large, established AR/VR community out there that knows how to turn your ideas into (virtual) reality.
 A good starting point is the International VR/AR Association, which offers news, information, and training on AR/VR, as well as an industry directory.

 How to Prepare for Marketing in Simulated Reality

 So back to the questions at hand: Has VR/AR evolved beyond a gimmick?
 And should marketeers be using it more?

 The short answer is that the technology is getting there, so you should be, too.

-AR/VR is becoming a uniquely valuable asset for the marketeer’s toolbox, offering highly immersive and engaging experiences.
+AR/VR is becoming an important asset for the marketer’s toolbox, offering highly immersive and engaging experiences.
 To fully leverage the potential, you’ll need collaboration across departments, integration into other marketing activities, and exploration of the possibilities.
 AR/VR’s future is bright—and already much more real than the name suggests!